 It is a toxic lie at at least two levels.
 First, because it denies the crucial role of bargaining and persuasion in social change, particularly social change that requires legal and other policy changes.
 Second, because it sets folk up into two, morally categorised, identity categories: “women”, who achieved change, and “men” who blocked it.

 Dividing people by moralised identity categories is toxic in itself.
 It is remarkable that folk who are forever invoking the horrible example of the Holocaust are so ready to commit its root sin.
 Which is precisely to divide people into identity categories and then moralise the divide, putting one group profoundly above the other.

 But denying the crucial role of bargaining and persuasion is also toxic.
 First, because it creates a completely false view of how to do successful politics in parliamentary and democratic states.
 Second, because it commits one to politics that actively seek to replace bargaining politics, and to replace it with domination politics.

-The history of Western civilisation is a long struggle between bargaining politics (epitomised, but not restricted to, democracy) and domination politics (epitomised, but not restricted to, despotism).
+The history of Western civilisation is a long struggle between bargaining politics (epitomised by, but not restricted to, democracy) and domination politics (epitomised by, but not restricted to, despotism).
 Broadly speaking, technology (and the advantages of being technologically innovative) has, for centuries, generally favoured bargaining politics over domination politics.

 We live in an age when it is less and less clear that that is still the case.